 Each constituency may set up terms of office of varying lengths for its representatives.
 Variable terms (one- and two-year terms, for example) are recommended to maintain continuity, ensuring that at least one seat is open for election each year.
-All constituencies are expected to elect members who are representative of the school's grade levels, departments and programs, as well as the neighborhood, racial, ethnic and cultural composition of the school's enrollment.
+All constituencies are expected elect to members who representative of the school's grade levels, departments and programs, as well as the neighborhood, racial, ethnic and cultural composition of the school's enrollment.
 Constituencies are encouraged to synchronize the time that elections are held to minimize the loss of continuity that results from turnover in team membership throughout the year.
-In the event that a team is selected that is not representative. the Executive Committee will work with the various constituencies of the school community to develop a plan to correct any inequities.
+In the event that a team is selected that is not representative, the Executive Steering Committee will work with the various constituencies of the school community to develop a plan to correct any inequities.